This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • Which countries are affected by hepatitis B?

-Hepatitis B is found in every country, but the risk is higher in Africa, eastern Europe and Asia (see map).2
+Hepatitis B is found in most countries, but the risk is higher in Africa, eastern Europe and Asia (see map).2

 • What are the symptoms of hepatitis B?

 Most people do not experience symptoms.
-But for those who do, the symptoms include: yellowing of the eyes and skin (jaundice), dark urine, extreme fatigue, nausea, vomiting and pain in the abdomen.1 These symptoms usually take 1-3 months to pass but can sometimes take longer, leading to chronic hepatitis B.3
+But for those who do, the symptoms include: yellowing of the eyes and skin (jaundice), dark urine, extreme fatigue, nausea, vomiting and pain in the abdomen.1 The infection usually lasts for 1-3 months.
+If the infection lasts for longer than 6 months, it is considered chronic hepatitis B.4

 • How serious is the hepatitis B?

 Hepatitis B is a serious disease.
-Though the initial symptoms generally pass within months, the virus can cause long-term and potentially fatal liver damage.1,3 It can also lead to the development of cirrhosis (a scarring of the liver) or liver cancer.1 Treatment can keep the virus under control and reduce this risk.1
+Though the initial symptoms generally pass within months, the virus can cause long-term and potentially fatal liver damage.
+It can also lead to the development of cirrhosis (a scarring of the liver) or liver cancer.
+Treatment can reduce this risk.1,4

 • Can I prevent getting hepatitis B?